Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miners' Deaths

 Read also

-SAFTU blames the government for miner's deaths
+SAFTU blames government for miners' deaths

-SAFTU’s Zwelinzima Vavi said they were actively pursuing all legal options to hold the government accountable for the deaths at Stilfontein.
+SAFTU’s Secretary-General Zwelinzima Vavi said they were actively pursuing all legal options to hold the government accountable for the deaths at Stilfontein.

 Herman Mashaba has no sympathy